DIY User Personas

 - Quick read: help any reader to understand persona’s background, personality and lifestyle in just a few lines.

-- Narrative style allow easy reading and stickiness.
+- The narrative style allows easy reading and stickiness.

-- This basic profile is share with mktg. department segmentation and is a type of content all stakeholder is used. (common language)
+- This basic profile is shared with mktg. department segmentation and is a type of content where all stakeholders are used. (common language)

-Write short paragraphs in a narrative way (story based) that resume key points for understand persona life-style, background and motivations.
+Write short paragraphs in a narrative way (story based) that resumes key points for understanding persona lifestyle, background and motivations.

-Personality it is a conflictive module seems exist a lot of research models and discussion about this.
-In order to apply a modeling that have sense for our daily work and in agile methodology, I propose a combination of two well know personality modeling: The 5 Factor model (also know as Big Five) and the Myers-Briggs Type Indicator (MBTI) based on C. Jung Personality types.
+Personality it is a conflicting module seems to exist in a lot of research models and discussion about this.
+In order to apply a model that makes sense for our daily work and in agile methodology, I propose a combination of two well known personality models: The 5 Factor model (also known as Big Five) and the Myers-Briggs Type Indicator (MBTI) based on C. Jung Personality types.

-To details about how to outline personality read my post about using MBTI and 5 Factors Model.
+For more details about how to outline personality: read my post about using MBTI and 5 Factors Model.

 Why measuring personality it is important?: